Hiking Mount Islip

 IMG_1214

-The trail continues on the moderately shaded north face of Mount Islip for a mile, where it crosses a dirt road.
-This is the old trail to Little Jimmy Camp, which begins a bit further east on the Angeles Crest Highway.
-Both routes still lead to Little Jimmy Camp, but stick to the trail for a slightly shorter distance and nicer track.
-From here, it’s another 1.1 miles to the campground.
+The trail continues on the moderately shaded north face of Mount Islip for a mile, where it crosses a signed dirt road.
+This is the old route to Little Jimmy Camp, which begins a bit further east on the Angeles Crest Highway.
+Both paths still lead to Little Jimmy Camp, but stick to the trail for a slightly shorter distance and nicer track.
+From here, it’s another 1.1 miles of beautiful, relatively flat hiking to the campground.

 IMG_1220